-We bring back the subject that we started a few weeks ago and we continue talking about the project management methodologies.
+We bring back the subject that we started last week and we continue talking about the project management methodologies.
 If a few days ago, we wrote about their origin and characteristics of predictive methodologies, now it is the turn of the agile methodologies that were born to address weaknesses identified in the predictive techniques.

 Agile Project Management